danbev/learning-crypto/notes/tuf.md

 it specifies which metadata files are included in a specific version and no other metadata files that may exist in the TUF repository are included.

-So that leaves us with `timestamp.json`:
+So that leaves us with `timestamp.json`.
+This is a file that is downloaded by the client and usually has a short expiration date.
+As mentioned before this is the part that allows the system to enforce that updates are actually reaching consumers, and if they are not they allow the consumer to take action.

+The metadata looks like this:
 ```console
 $ cat repo/metadata/timestamp.json
 {